zehrl/recommend-me/README.md

 # recommend-me
-Recommends tracks based on user input tracks and track parameters.
+Recommends Spotify tracks based on user input tracks and track parameters (such as popularity).